onzfonz/comp227/src/content/7/en/part7c.md

 The benefit of using the React Bootstrap library is not that evident from this example.

-In addition to making the frontend code more compact and readable, another benefit of using React UI framework libraries is that they include the JavaScript that is needed to make specific components work.
+In addition to making the frontend code more compact and readable, another advantage of using React UI framework libraries is that they *include the JavaScript that is needed to make specific components work*.
 Some Bootstrap components require a few unpleasant [JavaScript dependencies](https://getbootstrap.com/docs/4.1/getting-started/introduction/#js) that we would prefer not to include in our React applications.

-Some potential downsides to using UI frameworks through integration libraries instead of using them "directly" are that integration libraries may have unstable APIs and poor documentation.
+One drawback to using UI frameworks through integration libraries instead of using them "directly" are that ***integration libraries may have unstable APIs and poor documentation***.
 The situation with [Semantic UI React](https://react.semantic-ui.com) is a lot better than with many other UI frameworks, as it is an official React integration library.

-There is also the question of whether or not UI framework libraries should be used in the first place.
+So why haven't I used either framework extensively?
+Mostly because I've done things using CSS.
+I was very hesitant to work with CSS originally, but after spending some time understanding it, I've found it suits my needs.
-It is up to everyone to form their own opinion, but for people lacking knowledge in CSS and web design, they are very useful tools.
+However, for people lacking knowledge in CSS and web design, using these frameworks/tools can be very useful.

 ### Other UI frameworks

-Here are some other UI frameworks for your consideration.
+There are plenty of other UI frameworks out there.
+I would not spend a lot of time with any of them unless you are extremely curious or have heard a lot about one or the other.
 If you do not see your favorite UI framework in the list, please make a pull request to the course material.

 - <https://bulma.io/>